 What are the stages of a cavity?

-The first stage of a cavity is when white spots appear on the tooth.
-Next, tooth enamel begins to decay.
-The decay continues to go deeper until it reaches the pulp.
-At this point, the patient will feel pain and will start to notice an issue.
-Developed cavities appear as black spots or holes in the tooth.
+The first sign of a cavity is when you see white spots on your tooth.
+Then, the tooth enamel starts to decay.
+As the decay gets worse, it can reach the inside of the tooth, causing pain and making you notice a problem.
+Advanced cavities look like black spots or holes in the tooth.